SBJ2000/Interprocess-Communication-App/README.md

 ## Project Description

 Interprocess Communication App: This repository contains a client-server application for communication between processes using named pipes and TCP/IP sockets.
 The client generates a random number and sends it to the server, which responds with a that number of random numbers.
 The project includes backend code in C and a frontend interface in Python, providing a user-friendly graphical interface for easy interaction.
-Explore the code and learn about interprocess communication techniques and random number generation.
+Explore the code and learn about interprocess communication techniques and random number generation .

 ### Project Architecture :